jukehtinen/opengl-starter/README.md

 ### VS2019 (with C++ workload)

 - Install [vcpkg](https://github.com/Microsoft/vcpkg)
-- Either do the `vcpkg intergrate install` and "Open a local folder" in VS.
+- Either do the `vcpkg integrate install` and "Open a local folder" in VS.
 - Or "Open a local folder", and set the vcpkg CMake toolchain manually in "Project - CMake Settings for project".

 ### VSCode (with CMake and C++ extensions)